eamutaigwe/statsummary/README.md

 ## Example

+Summarize_data() is a function that helps to carry out a fairly common task on a dataset which quickly computes summary statistics (mean, median, minimum, maximum, and count) on a numeric variable grouped by a categorical variable.

+It also produces a ggplot object- boxplot which visually presents all the summary statistics found in the summary table.

-This is a basic example which shows you how to solve a common problem:
+Below is a basic example which shows you how to use the function:

 ``` r
 library(statsummary)